• Home

 See your sea anemones here!

 I learned about sea anemones.
-They are more riveting than you think and come in more varieties than there are, er, fish in the sea.
+They are more riveting than you might expect and come in more varieties than there are, er, fish in the sea.
 For example:

 • You’ve got your Christmas Anemones, which are red and green – but in no way resemble watery floating Santas, which was slightly disappointing.